-Overall operating expenses increased by 9.9% or approximately \$430,000.
-Administration expenses increased by approximately \$291,800 due increases in in bond issuance costs and salaries.
-Purchased water expenses increased by \$151,000.
+Overall operating expenses increased by 6.4% or approximately \$300,000.
+Purchased water expenses increased by \$207,000 due to increased water demand.

 Factors Bearing on the District's Future

 There are a number of factors or issues that have a bearing on the future of Cass Rural Water District that can be broken down as follows: